Xamez/Puissance-4/README.md

 # Puissance-4
-Puissance 4 made with pygame in Python
+Puissance 4 (PvP) made with pygame in Python

 # Screenshots